 Note: for material that exceeds the limit set by the Copyright Act, you may be able to obtain permission in writing for this from the copyright owner, using the Copyright permission request form.

-For more information about copyright, see our Copyright web page and the e-Reserve Copyright Policy.
+For more information about copyright, see the e-Reserve Copyright Policy.